August 2020 – Phase 2 Partner Development Workshop

 In addition to the participating NIH ICs, the following organizations were present: University of Chicago, Gen3, Children’s Hospital of Philadelphia (CHOP), Broad Institute, Renaissance Computing Institute (RENCI), Seven Bridges, Globus, Johns Hopkins, University of Maryland, and Institute for Systems Biology (ISB).

 Important progress was made toward finalizing the initial architecture for Phase 1 of RAS-IC System integration use cases (CRDC/AnVIL, KFDRC/BioData Catalyst), and discussions were initiated for Phase 2 integrations (NDA, AoU, CFDE, NCBI).
-RAS also gathered requirements for security, technical research spikes, the first RAS-dbGaP Visa (based on GA4GH standards), and longer-term requirements.
+RAS also gathered requirements for security, technical research spikes, the first RAS-dbGaP Visa (based on GA4GH standards (link is external)), and longer-term requirements.

 October 2019 – Globus-eRA Integration